prampec/IotWebConf/doc/HackingGuide.md

 timed out).
 Now, when you return with a new valid connection-info from your callback, IotWebConf will not fall back to AP mode, but try the connection you have just provided.
-With this method you can theoretically set up multiply WiFi networks for IotWebConf to try connect to after one-by-one if the previous one fails.
+With this method you can theoretically set up multiple WiFi networks for IotWebConf to try connect to after one-by-one if the previous one fails.
 Some days IotWebConf might also provide this feature out of the box.